richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ---
-title: Link custom survey questions to Viva Glint benchmarks
+title: Link custom questions to Viva Glint benchmarks
 description: As a Microsoft Viva Glint Administrator, associate custom questions with Glint benchmark suites so that users still have a point of comparison in reporting. ms.author: aweixelman
 author: AliciaWeixelman